Both make bugs visual. But they're built for different people. Here's the rundown.

 | Pricing | ||

-BugHerd and Crosscheck both handle screen recording and screenshot annotation, but they're built for different audiences.
-BugHerd is purpose-built for agencies collecting feedback from non-technical clients — its point-and-pin overlay, embeddable snippet, public feedback widget, and built-in Kanban board make it a solid choice when stakeholders need to leave comments directly on a live website.
-Crosscheck is built for developers and QA teams who need real debugging context: every report automatically captures console logs, network requests, performance metrics, and user actions — none of which BugHerd offers at any price.
-Pricing reinforces the gap: BugHerd has no free plan and starts at $42/month for 5 users, while Crosscheck is completely free with no seat or usage limits.
-If you're an agency running client-feedback workflows, BugHerd is the right fit.
-If you need developer-grade bug reporting with full technical context, Crosscheck is the clear choice.
+Both record screens and annotate screenshots — but they're built for different crowds.
+BugHerd is made for agencies collecting feedback from non-technical clients.
+Point-and-pin on the page, an embeddable snippet, a public feedback widget, and a built-in Kanban board make it great when stakeholders need to comment on a live site.
+Crosscheck is made for developers and QA who need real debugging context.
+Every report auto-captures console logs, network requests, performance metrics, and user actions — none of which BugHerd does at any price.
+Price seals it: BugHerd has no free plan and starts at $42/month for 5 users.
+Crosscheck starts free, and Pro is just $12 a seat with unlimited free Viewer seats.
+Running client-feedback workflows?
+BugHerd fits.
+Need developer-grade bug reporting with full context, for less?
+Crosscheck is the call.